Common Mistakes in Insurance Claims and How to Avoid Them

 #5 Underestimating the Extent of Your Injuries

-Another one of the most common mistakes in car accident claims is the assumption that an injury is minor.
+Another one of the most common mistakes in car insurance claims is the assumption that an injury is minor.
 Oftentimes, people feel shock and a rush of adrenaline.
 These mask the severity of injuries.

 In some cases, victims feel fine until a few days later when everything is sore.
 Then, they start to realize the extent of the injuries they sustained.
 That’s why it is crucial to seek medical attention after an accident.